More cracks found in Airbus A380 wings

 "If the rib feet failed, the load would be transferred to other structural parts.
 These would eventually develop cracks themselves and increase the chances they would be discovered."

-In April, U.S. regulators ordered airlines to inspect older Boeing Co (BA.N) 737 aircraft for cracks after a Southwest Airlines Co (LUV.N) jet landed with a fuselage hole.

-The A380s in service are much younger and perform fewer take-offs and landings - the most arduous part of any flight - than the Southwest's stricken 737, which was about 15 years old.

-Despite being billed as Europe's "21st century flagship," the iconic A380 has already had a bumpy ride due to development problems and the Qantas blowout, and Toulouse-based Airbus is anxious to prevent any further damage to its image.
+However, despite being billed as Europe's "21st century flagship," the A380 has had an unpredictable ride due to development problems and the Qantas blowout, and Toulouse-based Airbus is anxious to prevent any further damage to its image.

 Officials said the cracks most likely stemmed from a manufacturing process that put too much stress on the brackets, known as rib feet.
 The parts themselves were not flawed, according to specialist journal Air Transport Intelligence.

-The A380 - developed at an estimated cost of 12 billion euros in Britain, France, Germany and Spain and sold at a catalogue price of $390 million - has room on its wings to park 70 cars and a wingspan of 79.8m (261ft 10in).
+The A380 -- developed at an estimated cost of 12 billion euros in Britain, France, Germany and Spain -- has room on its wings to park 70 cars and a wingspan of 79.8m (261ft 10in).

-Its wings are assembled in Broughton, north Wales, and sent by barge, ship and special road convoy to Airbus headquarters in Toulouse, France, where they go into final aircraft assembly.
+Its wings are assembled in Broughton, north Wales, and sent by barge, ship and special road convoy to Airbus headquarters in Toulouse, France, where they come together with fuselage, cockpit and avionics in final assembly.

-Airbus announced plans last week to outsource some work on smaller aircraft wings from Broughton to Korean Aerospace Industries Ltd (047810.KS), drawing fire from British unions who said the move gave an unnecessary edge to foreign rivals.
+Airbus last week announced plans to outsource some work on smaller aircraft wings from Broughton to Korean Aerospace Industries (047810.KS), drawing fire from British unions who said the move gave an unnecessary edge to foreign rivals.

 Airbus, the planemaking subsidiary of EADS EAD.PA, has so far delivered 68 superjumbos, starting with Singapore Airlines which took the first aircraft in December 2007.
 It was followed by Dubai's Emirates and Australia's Qantas.

-(Additional reporting by Cyril Altmeyer, Harry Suhartono, Dave Cutler, Bill Rigby, David Fogarty.
-Editing by Dave Zimmerman and Andre Grenon)
+(Reporting by Tim Hepher, Cyril Altmeyer, Harry Suhartono, Dave Cutler; additional reporting by Bill Rigby and David Fogarty; Editing by James Regan, Christian Plumb, Dave Zimmerman)